The National Society Daughters of the American Revolution (NSDAR) is a non-profit, non-political volunteer women’s community service organization,

-composed of women whose direct ancestors supported the cause of American Independence.
-Daughters honor their patriot ancestors by promoting
+composed of women whose direct ancestors supported the cause of American independence.
+Daughters honor their Patriot ancestors by promoting

 historic preservation, education and patriotism.